Knowledge sources for Rovo agent scenarios

 For example, when selecting Confluence as a knowledge source, you can choose to either provide an entire space, or you can select Content under which includes the content on the page and on any of its child pages.

-Agents use plugins to retrieve and process information.
-They’re tied to knowledge because, when you provide custom knowledge to your agent, we’ll customize the plugins your agent uses to fit.
-When you create an agent, you’re unable to configure the plugins your agent can use.
+Agents use skills to retrieve and process information.
+There are some system skills that are tied to knowledge because, when you provide custom knowledge to your agent, we’ll customize the system skills your agent uses to fit.
+When you create an agent, you’re unable to configure the skills your agent can use.

-Plug-ins allow agents to access data from your other Atlassian apps and connected third-party apps in order to provide their full functionality.
-For example, while you may use the Issue Organizer in Jira, it will be able to leverage information based on user permissions from Confluence pages to create a new epic in Jira.
+Skills allow agents to access data from your other Atlassian apps and connected third-party apps in order to provide their full functionality.
+For example, while you may use the Work Item Organizer in Jira, it will be able to leverage information based on user permissions from Confluence pages to create a new epic in Jira.

-These are the plugins your agent will have depending on the knowledge sources you provide it:
+These are the system skills your agent will have depending on the knowledge sources you provide it:

 名前 | 関連ナレッジ | 説明 |

-During the creation process, if you select certain actions or knowledge sources for your agent, we’ll customize the agent’s plugins to suit its knowledge sources and actions.
-For example, if you create an agent that can make Jira issues, or give it a Jira project as a knowledge source, we'll enable the JQL plugin for that agent, so it can retrieve information from Jira efficiently.
-The reason we do this is to improve the performance of your agent, if the agent is attempting to use too many plugins to respond to a prompt, it can slow down its performance.
+During the creation process if you select certain skills or knowledge sources for your agent, we’ll customize the agent’s skills to suit them.
+For example, if you create an agent that can create Jira work items, or point it to a Jira space as a knowledge source, we'll enable the Jira field search skill for that agent, so it can retrieve information from Jira efficiently.
+We do this to improve the performance of your agent.
+If the agent is attempting to use too many skills in response to a prompt, it can slow down performance.

 この内容はお役に立ちましたか?